 Amazon isn’t forcing anything here.
 They’re giving you more choice.
 You decide whether or not to use DRM when you publish your book — and that choice now comes with clearer consequences.

 If you go DRM-free, readers will be able to download your book in formats that work beyond Amazon.
-If you keep DRM, nothing changes: your book stays readable only on Kindle apps and devices.
+If you keep DRM enabled, readers will generally continue accessing your book through Kindle-supported environments as before.

 So the real question is: what do you want your reader’s experience to be?